 Grant money is available from various sources to assist public safety departments with their many needs.
 Many times, grants are awarded based on priority; jurisdictions with higher crime rates qualify for more money.
-Even with Cape Coral's low crime indexes, our full-time Grant Writer acquired over \$472,964 in FY2017 and \$541,184 in FY2018.

-This money was used to purchase needed equipment, fund educational and targeted enforcement initiatives, and even offset salary costs.
-This resulted in direct savings to the taxpayers of our community.
+Even with Cape Coral's low crime indexes, our full-time Grant Writer acquired over \$541,184 in FY18, and \$497,147 in FY19.
+Over 3 million dollars in grant funding has already been requested for FY20, but it remains to be seen what the final award total will be.
+This money was and will continue to be used to purchase needed equipment, fund educational and targeted enforcement initiatives, and even offset salary costs.
+This results in direct savings to the taxpayers of our community.
 The Department will continue to seek out alternative funding sources to offset expenses to the community.